gaogaotiantian/ColorFightAI/README.md

 * You can only attack one cell at a time.
 During that time, you are not able to attack other cells.

 * The time you need to occupy a cell is based on the last time when the cell is occupied.
 The longer the time is, the easier it would be to be attacked.
 The minimum time to occupy a cell is 2s.
 (The equation of the time to occupy is ```2 + 20 * (2 ^ (-x/20))```.
 So when it's just occupied, it takes 22s to attack it.
 After 20s, it becomes 12s.
-After around 55s, it becomes 5s)
+After around 55s, it becomes 5s).
+If the cell is surrounded by more than 1 attacker's occupied cell, the time to take it is decreased.
+One extra adjacent cell takes off 0.5s to take the cell.

 * You can attack your own cell to refresh the occupy time, but it would take the same amount of time as other players attacking it.

-* Gold cells worth 5 times as normal cells.
+* Golden cells worth 5 times as normal cells.

 ## How To Start